 Not to mention, there are MANY benefits of knowing 2 languages.
 Read more about this here: benefits of being bilingual.

 Shared reading is one of the best techniques for monolingual AND bilingual students.
 However, it is a must do for bilingual speech therapy.

 Vocabulary Bridging To Primary Language

 This isn't really a separate technique but something to add to the shared reading activity.

 Vocabulary bridging is providing rich expansions of a new vocabulary word in English and the child’s first language.
-Bilingual children need lots of exposures across varying contexts to associate all semantic features of words in one language to their other language.
+Bilingual children need lots of exposure across varying contexts to associate all semantic features of words in one language to another language.